 Educators learn about implementing an assessment process and making assessments useful, meaningful, and equitable.
-They also develop expertise in using an on-going classroom assessment which includes both alternative assessment techniques and traditional testing to positively impact instruction and student learning.
+They also develop expertise in using on-going classroom assessment which includes both alternative assessment techniques and traditional testing to positively impact instruction and student learning.
 Students will also consider issues in high-stakes testing for second language learners.

 The course is designed with the following goals and objectives: